exograph/exograph/docs/docs/postgres/customizing-types.md

   }
 ```

-An untracked type may skip marking a field as `@pk` if it doesn't have a primary key.
+An unmanaged type may skip marking a field as `@pk` if it doesn't have a primary key.
 For such a type, Exograph offers only collection and aggregate queries.
 For example, the `ProductProfit` type will have the `productProfits` and `productProfitsAgg` query but not the `productProfit` query (which would take the primary key as an argument).

 ## Field-level customization